danklotz/openNotes/micro-reviews.md

 - [James Bond: No time to die](https://www.imdb.com/title/tt2382320/?ref_=nm_flmg_act_6).
 I this this is a not particularly good movie of a not particularly good franchise.
 I did like the opening in Italy and some shots are beautiful.
 However, all in all it feels like a movie that should have been one hour long got a runtime of almost tree!
 - [John Wick 1-4](https://www.imdb.com/title/tt2911666/?ref_=fn_al_tt_1).
 Enjoyable mindless action.
 From the first to thirds the movies get slightly worse, but the 4th manages to be a class of its own (different, but as good as "numero uno").
 All of them are visual spectacles with little thought for story.
 The first is story-wise the best (what ever that means), and the last is the most visual stunning/best choreographed.
 - [Jungle Cruise](https://www.imdb.com/title/tt0870154/?ref_=hm_tpks_tt_i_1_pd_tp1_cp).
 Like "Pirates of the Caribbean" this movie about a Disney theme park ride, but it fails to capture the magic of the setting.
+- [Juno](https://www.imdb.com/title/tt0467406/?ref_=tt_sims_tt_i_10).
+Quirky, little, funny, nice.
+It’s a good movie to watch.
+Not a great one though.

 - **K**
 - [Kate](https://www.imdb.com/title/tt7737528/?ref_=fn_al_tt_1).
 Another woman-assassin movie.
 I think the movie is better than it's scores/reviews suggest.
 If you like this kind of movie, hard action and/or the Japanese setting I would recommend it.
 - [Kick-Ass](https://www.imdb.com/title/tt1250777/?ref_=nm_knf_i3).
 One of the better superhero movies.
+- [Kill Bill 1](https://www.imdb.com/title/tt0266697/?ref_=tt_sims_tt_i_10).
+This is is just a very enjoyable movie if one likes action and good choreography.
+It also has a very iconic visual language.
+- [Kill Bill 2](https://www.imdb.com/title/tt0378194/?ref_=tt_sims_tt_i_1).
+The second movie breaks with everything from the first one.
+The visual language change, the pacing is different and the (few) existing action scenes play out completely different.
+And yet, the movie is still very entertaining.
 - [The Killer](https://www.imdb.com/title/tt1136617/?ref_=hm_tpks_tt_i_12_pd_tp1_pbr_ic).
 I thought that I lost interest in David Finchers work, but I was wrong.
 This was interesting.
 - [King Arthur: Legend of the Sword](https://www.imdb.com/title/tt1972591/?ref_=nm_knf_i1).
 No. Please no!
 Nooooo!
 - [The King's Man](https://www.imdb.com/title/tt6856242/).
 The movie has some beautiful pictures, but overall it felt like a waste of time.